About OMP

 The faculty, staff and students of Our Mother of Peace Elementary continuously strive to accomplish our mission, which is to achieve academic excellence through the words and actions of Christ.
 The motto used to carry out this mission comes from the Benedictine monks: ora et labora, which means pray and work.
 OMP not only seeks patronage from the Blessed Mother under the title ‘Our Mother of Peace,’ but also through a Total Consecration.
 The entire school body participated in a 33 day Total Consecration to Jesus through Mary in the fall of 2015, which ended on the Feast of Our Lady of the Rosary.
 In addition, OMP is blessed to have a religious sister on staff to further promote the Catholic faith throughout the student body.

 The faculty and staff of OMP take pride in helping students reach their full potential.
 Every classroom at OMP is equipped with an interactive whiteboard that allows our students and faculty access to the most current technology to enhance the learning experience.
-In addition, OMP has acquired over $100,000 in technology through a Block Grant.
-Students in Kindergarten through 5th grades each have a Chrome Tablet and students in 6th through 8th grades have access to a class set of Microsoft Surface Pro Tablets.
-Each of these classrooms are equipped with the latest Promethean boards, ActiveSlates and ActiView presenters.
-All of this equipment allows for our students to participate in technology enhanced lessons on a daily basis, along with the ability to access their Google Classroom from any anywhere and anytime, with teachers who are Google-Educator trained.
+In addition, OMP has acquired grants to supplement the budget in the field of technology.
+Students in Kindergarten through 8th grades each have a Chrome Tablet Each of these classrooms is equipped with the latest Promethean boards, Hovercam Pilots, and document cameras acquired through several EANS grants.
+All of this equipment allows our students to participate in technology-enhanced lessons daily, along with the ability to access their Google Classroom from anywhere anytime, with teachers who are Google-trained.

-Our curriculum is approved by the State of Louisiana and the Diocese of Lafayette, as we are accredited by the Louisiana State Department of Education.
-In addition to the core curriculum subjects, Reading, Language Arts, Math, Science and Social Studies, Religion is taught on a daily basis.
-The curriculum is enriched with classes of computer, physical education, library, STEM.
-Title-I funded math and reading labs are available for at-risk students, and Speech and Resource services are provided by the Acadia Parish School Board.
+Our curriculum is approved by the State of Louisiana and the Diocese of Lafayette, as we are accredited by the Louisiana State Department of Education as well as Cognia.
+In addition to the core curriculum subjects, Reading, Language Arts, Math, Science, and Social Studies, Religion is taught daily.
+The curriculum is enriched with classes including keyboarding, physical education, library, and Makerspace.
+Title-I funded math and reading intervention is available for at-risk students, and Speech and Language, in addition to Resource services are provided by the Acadia Parish School Board.

 A Little History…